open-telemetry/oteps/text/0156-columnar-encoding.md

 > ratio regardless of the collector configuration.
 However, this compression can be disabled to enable it at the global
 > gRPC level if it makes more sense for a particular configuration.

-On the egress stream, a `BatchStatus` message is a collection of `StatusMessage`.
+On the server message stream, a `BatchStatus` message is a collection of `StatusMessage`.
 A `StatusMessage` is composed of 5 attributes.
 The protobuf definition is:

 ```protobuf